 The Chair with the Stone of Scone intact

-This wonderful and irreplaceable chair has been disgracefully abused in comparatively recent times including the numerous graffiti mostly carved in the 18th and 19th centuries by the pupils of Westminster School – its baffling how this systematic graffiti carving was allowed to carry on – one graffito could perhaps be forgiven but on such a large scale? – were they simply allowed to just carry on? – but I digress.
+This wonderful and irreplaceable chair has been also been disgracefully abused in comparatively recent times including numerous graffiti mostly carved in the 18th and 19th centuries by the pupils of Westminster School – it’s baffling why some sort of action was not taken by the Abbey authorities to put a stop to this long-term systematic abuse of the chair – one graffito could perhaps be forgiven but on such a large scale?
+Were they simply allowed to just carry on? – but I digress.
 The schoolboys were not alone in carving graffiti on the chair with one visitor carving “P. Abbott slept in this chair 5-6 July 1800” (1).

-Westminster Abbey North Front
+Westminster Abbey North Front.
+Photographer unknown.

 If you liked this post you might also be interested in:

 THE MONUMENTAL EFFIGIES OF GREAT BRITAIN : CHARLES A STOTHARD

 THE GRAFFITI OF THE TOWER OF LONDON

 AVELINE de FORZ – AN EARLY PLANTAGENET BRIDE & HER TOMB IN WESTMINSTER ABBEY.

 The Coronation Feast of King Richard III and his Queen